chantastic/react-suspense-course/src/lessons/lesson3/README.md

 ## CHALLENGE

-- Break the fetch request by pointing it to a non-existant URL
+- Break the fetch request by pointing it to a non-existent URL
 - Follow the link in the resulting error to React's docs on the `ErrorBoundary` component
 - Copy/paste the `ErrorBoundary` component into your app — taking care to replace error logging with local logging like `console.log`
 - Allow use of a `fallback` prop like `React.Suspense`